rpiceage/ff-adventure-game/.amazonq/resources/req.md

 - All UI strings are translated including:
   - Game over message
   - Adventure sheet title
-  - Attribute names (SKILL/ÜGYESSÉG, STAMINA/ÉLETERŐ, LUCK/SZERENCSE)
+  - Attribute names (SKILL/ÜGYESSÉG, STAMINA/ÉLETERŐ, LUCK/SZERENCSE, GOLD/ARANY, PROVISIONS/ÉLELEM)
   - Notification messages
   - Battle UI strings
+  - Provisions messages

 ## Hero Attributes
-- Hero has four attributes: SKILL, STAMINA, LUCK, and GOLD
+- Hero has five attributes: SKILL, STAMINA, LUCK, GOLD, and PROVISIONS
-- Default initial values: SKILL: 12, STAMINA: 24, LUCK: 12, GOLD: 0
+- Default initial values: SKILL: 12, STAMINA: 24, LUCK: 12, GOLD: 0, PROVISIONS: 0
-- Initial GOLD can be set in YAML with `init: gold: 10`
+- Initial GOLD and PROVISIONS can be set in YAML with `init: gold: 10, provisions: 3`
-- Attributes displayed in a stats panel on the right side of the window
+- Attributes displayed in a stats panel on the right side of the window with wall.jpg background
 - SKILL, STAMINA, LUCK show current value and initial value in parentheses
-- GOLD shows only current value (no initial value displayed)
+- GOLD and PROVISIONS show only current value (no initial value displayed)
+- All text in character sheet is white with semi-transparent background for readability
 - Attributes can be modified through YAML chapter actions using the `modify` action
 - SKILL, STAMINA, LUCK values cannot exceed their initial values (capped at max)
 - SKILL, STAMINA, LUCK, GOLD values cannot go below 0 (capped at min)